Social-Impact-Network/docs/source/about-sinetwork.rst

 .. image:: http://www.plantuml.com/plantuml/png/hSq_IyP030RmFPyY70xlEtbTEhzJeKD5Q3TnECyWfVUd93bKIh-xY8gs1HTzfl3ZIN8HTQmb1f2PHoMyUYWo9XAvvUn91E-g-gMghwlw7XTeTlaRs0FOJx3VEO3Tm_76xr-Q_uCL09YyklGK20tssOykO1jdvnLlI9ypJmONm1-jRMd84oKyzUt7T3QuAG_iaioEAUdNHaTE2bDyfzFGTjY_Yb8y6rZXGkcnnF06
     :alt: Basic overview

-The structure of Social Impact Network is simple for understanding.
-It consists of a smart contract component that implements the logic of the fully automated funding process on the public blockchain (Ethereum).
+The structure of Social Impact Network consists of a smart contract component that implements the logic of the fully automated funding process on the public blockchain (Ethereum).
 The entire security is digitally represented by `Social Impact Token (SI Token) <./social-impact-token.html#social-impact-token-si-token>`_.
 Additionally, there is a `Transparent Impact Measurement System (TIM) <./transparent-impact-measurement.html#transparent-impact-measurement-system-tim>`_ that securely stores the `impact values <https://github.com/Social-Impact-Network/Frontend>`_ of each funded project.
 This structure makes the funding and impact measurement processes more transparent, automated and secure.
 It offers investors the advantages